oswee/oswee/README.md

 - NodeJS >=14
 - Yarn
 - TLS certificates should be valid and configured in the DNS/Proxy
+- Github Personal Access `GITHUB_NPM_PAT` env. variable/token should be added to the `~/.zshenv` to be able to read and write private/public NPM packages.

 ### Other relevant things

-plus: I have HAProxy configured at the edge which does the A+ perimeter security.
+I have HAProxy configured at the edge which does the A+ perimeter security.
-plus: I have custom CloudFlare DNS setup
+I have custom CloudFlare DNS setup

 ## How to use